Irlen Syndrome: Visual Stress, Coloured Overlays and

 Through her research and clinical work, Irlen identified a visual perceptual problem that affected the way some people processed and interpreted visual information.
 She called this problem "scotopic sensitivity," which refers to the visual system's response to low levels of light.
 She found that people with Irlen Syndrome had difficulty filtering out certain wavelengths of light, which caused visual distortions that made reading and other visual tasks more difficult.

 Irlen developed a diagnostic tool, which is a non-intrusive assessment that involves viewing different colors through colored overlays and/or lenses to determine which color(s) normalise the visual system.
 The treatment for Irlen Syndrome involves the use of colored overlays and/or lenses that block out specific wavelengths of light, which allows the brain to process visual information more efficiently.
 Today, Irlen Syndrome is recognised as a condition that affects many individuals, regardless of age or intellectual ability.
+Schools that take an inclusive approach to special educational needs will want to ensure that Irlen Syndrome is considered as part of their identification processes.

 The Learning Research Association was founded in 1996.
 In 2014, its name was changed to the Irlen Syndrome Foundation.
 Its primary objective was to increase awareness that adults and children with Meares-Irlen Syndrome face attention difficulties and cannot process and are sensitive to specific wavelengths of light.
 This may lead to symptoms such as poor brain interpretations and distortion issues, headache, fatigue, sensitivity to light and visual distortions during reading and writing.